TekWizely/my-alternatives/README.md

 All additional command-line options are passed-through, unmodified.

-*NOTE:* See `update-alternatives --help` or `man update-alternatives` to learn more about the various commands and their options.
+**NOTE:** See `update-alternatives --help` or `man update-alternatives` to learn more about the various commands and their options.

 ### RedHat

+#### hacking The system

+_RedHat_ has its own implementation of update-alternatives, which is slightly different from the _Debian_ version.

+One **major** difference is that it does NOT support the `--query` option, meaning that there's no means of determining an anternative's full configuraiton using _just_ the tool's public API.

+In order to support this version, we have to use knowledge of the system's _private_ API.
+Namely:

+ * Defaulting the "admin" directory to `/var/lib/alternatives`
+ * Assuming the name and format of files in the admin directory
+ * Defaulting the "alt" directory to `/etc/alternatives`
+ * Assuming the name and nature of files in the alt directory

 #### My-Alternatives-RedHat Commands